This reclaimed wood coat rack using tinker toys was such a fun project. The best part is the price! You can't beat free!

 Before I begin this post, I have to sincerely thank Gail for asking me to be a guest blogger.
 Like Gail, I love taking old things and repurposing them into something new.
-If you’re like me, you like creating but you don’t want to spend a lot of money.
-Since I had all the paints and glues for this reclaimed wood coat rack project, the total cost was FREE.
+If you're like me, you like creating but you don't want to spend a lot of money.

 A few months ago I shared 4 other pallet wood fish, but when my sister asked me if I could make her some, I knew I wanted to take it another step further.
 For one thing, I needed fins...fins on top, fins on the bottom and fins in between.
 When I showed you my pallet wood fish back in March, I had a couple of comments that they would also make great hooks.
 So hooks and fins it is!